rust-lang/rfcs/text/0000-typed-context-injection.md

 fn consumer(cx: Cx<&mut System1, &System2>) { ... }
 ```

-From there, you can fetch your components by either coercing the context to its comprising elements (which we'll henceforth refer to as *components*) or by using the `.extract::<T>()` utility methods, which perform the coercion internally but expose it in an occasionally-more-convenient method form.
+From there, you can fetch your components by either coercing the context into its comprising elements (which we'll henceforth refer to as *components*) or by using the `.extract::<T>()` and `.extract_mut::<T>()` utility methods, which perform the coercion internally but expose it in an occasionally-more-convenient method form.

 ```rust
 fn consumer(cx: Cx<&mut System1, &System2>) {